DM8AT/GLGE-Old/README.md

 If you encounter errors, check the error outputs defined in "GLGE/glgeErrors.hpp".

 Often causes for memory acces errors:
-- Not binding an camera before creating or updating 3D objects
+- Not binding a camera before creating or updating 3D objects
 - inputing wrong values to an Object constructor with pointer arrays

 Often causes for GL_INVALIDE_OPERATION: